element-hq/compound-android/README.md

 ## Adding new tokens

 All new tokens **should** come from Compound and added to the `compound.generated` package.
 To map the literal tokens to the semantic ones, you'll have to update both `compoundColorsLight` and `compoundColorsDark` in `CompoundColors.kt`.

+## Releasing

+To release a new version of the module, you'll have to:

+1. Update the version in `compound/build.gradle.kts`.
+2. Create a `version-x.y.z` branch and create a PR.
+3. When the PR is merged, a new tag will be created and the module will automatically be published to Maven Central.